Amazon VPC Functionality

 - Control inbound and outbound access to and from individual subnets using network access control lists.

 - Store data in Amazon S3 and set permissions such that the data can only be accessed from within your Amazon VPC.

 - Assign multiple IP addresses and attach multiple elastic network interfaces to instances in your VPC.

 - Attach one or more Amazon Elastic IP addresses to any instance in your VPC so it can be reached directly from the Internet.

 - Connect your VPC with other VPCs and access resources in the other VPCs via private IP addresses using VPC Peering.

 - Privately connect to AWS services without using an internet gateway, NAT or firewall proxy through a VPC Endpoint.
-Available AWS services include S3, DynamoDB, Kinesis Streams, Service Catalog, EC2 Systems Manager (SSM), Elastic Load Balancing (ELB) API, and Amazon Elastic Compute Cloud (EC2) API.
+Available AWS services include S3, DynamoDB, Kinesis Streams, Service Catalog, EC2 Systems Manager (SSM), Elastic Load Balancing (ELB) API, Amazon Elastic Compute Cloud (EC2) API, and Amazon SNS.

 - Privately connect to your own services or SaaS solutions powered by AWS PrivateLink.